swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

 The default implementation for `dependencies(of:)` returns a `TrackedProperties` type constructed with the given key path.
 This function is expected to be implemented in types when read only computed key paths are used, as seen in the `someComputedProperty` example above.

+It is possible that the dependencies could be calculated via the macro synthesis.
+This is an option that can be incorperated into the proposal, however automatically tracking them is not possible without macro support to modify function bodies.
+The half-step for automatic generation of `dependencies(of:)` would make (unless otherwise implemented) a default conformance where all computed properties would have the dependencies of all member (non-computed) properties.
+This would allow for developers to still override but in the default (non-overrided) case it would cause more updates than actually occurs.

+The automatic synthesis of `dependencies(of:)` is a point of consideration for review.

 ### Macro Synthesis